akalofas/000-akalofas-profile/README.md

 ### About Me:

-Proficient Full Stack Web Developer adept at designing, developing, and maintaining dynamic web applications.
-Skilled in both front-end and back-end technologies to ensure robust and scalable solutions.
-Utilizes diverse programming languages, frameworks, and tools for creating responsive user interfaces.
-Ensures optimal functionality and performance across server-side operations.
+Proficient Full Stack Web Developer and IT Specialist with extensive experience in designing, developing, and maintaining dynamic web applications while managing complex network environments.
+Skilled in both front-end and back-end technologies, ensuring robust and scalable solutions, and adept at navigating network configurations, server management, and cybersecurity.

-Collaborates effectively within cross-functional teams, adapting swiftly to emerging trends.
-Committed to delivering high-quality code and adhering to best practices for project success.
-Dedicated to continuous improvement and driving innovation in web development processes.
-Adept at problem-solving and troubleshooting to overcome challenges efficiently.
-Strong attention to detail and a passion for delivering exceptional user experiences.
+In web development, I utilize diverse programming languages, frameworks, and tools to create responsive user interfaces, ensuring optimal functionality and performance across server-side operations.
+I collaborate effectively within cross-functional teams, adapt swiftly to emerging trends, and commit to delivering high-quality code while adhering to best practices.
+My passion for continuous improvement drives me to innovate in web development processes and solve challenges efficiently.

+As an IT Specialist, I have a strong background in managing on-premises, Google Cloud, AWS, and Azure environments, enhancing system functionality and security through strategic implementations and continuous technical upgrades.
+I am adept at optimizing Microsoft and Linux web servers, Microsoft Exchange, and SQL Server for performance and scalability, ensuring robustness and compliance with the latest industry standards.
+My technical expertise is focused on achieving business objectives and enhancing operational efficiency.
+I excel at problem-solving and troubleshooting, ensuring smooth project execution and delivery with meticulous attention to detail.

 ### Social media: 📡

-Contact me on LinkedIn.
+Check my bio or contact me on LinkedIn.

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/angelos-kalofas)